List of festivals in the United States

-This is an incomplete list of festivals in the United States with articles on Wikipedia, as well as lists of other festival lists, by geographic location.
-This list includes festivals of diverse types, among them regional festivals, commerce festivals, fairs, food festivals, arts festivals, religious festivals, folk festivals, and recurring festivals on holidays.
+The United States hosts festivals of diverse types, among them regional festivals, commerce festivals, fairs, food festivals, arts festivals, religious festivals, folk festivals, and recurring festivals on holidays.

 Festivals unique to the United States (and Canada and Mexico in some cases) include pow wows, Rocky Mountain Rendezvous, blues festivals, county fairs, state fairs, ribfests, and strawberry festivals.
 The first U.S. state fair was that of New York, held in 1841 in Syracuse, and has been held annually to the present year.
 The second state fair was in Detroit, Michigan, which started in 1849.

+The list is sorted by geographic location and lists other festival lists.